-- Can’t get a support bundle because I can’t login
+- I can’t collect a support bundle because I can’t login, or Jenkins is not able to start

 - CloudBees Jenkins Enterprise

-When the CloudBees Support Plugin is installed, it automatically stores a bundle every hour in
+When the Support Core plugin is installed, it automatically stores a bundle every hour in

 $JENKINS_HOME/support.
 These bundles are purged using an exponential retention strategy so that they do not overflow disk space.